dalnefre/FPGA/tutorial/counter/README.md

 We've also added a new feature to this module.
 The `_reset` input can be used to hold the counter at the `INIT` value until we're ready for it to start counting.
+This, and all the `input` signals, are `wire` type signals because `wire` is the default signal type when none is specified.

 The conditional expression `_reset ? count + 1'b1 : INIT`
 evaluates to the increment expression if `_reset` is `1`, and the `INIT` value if `_reset` is `0` (active low logic).